 - The actions implemented as part of the JP have sought to strengthen a comprehensive early childhood development, care and education public policy (SDG goal 4.2), contributing, at the same time, to the recognition, reduction and redistribution of unpaid care work (SDG goal 5.4) and the generation of decent jobs related to early childhood educational and care services and policies.
-In this way, it is intended to contribute to full and productive employment for all (SDG goal 8,5).
-It is also expected to amplify the coverage of social protection systems and measures, so that they reach the poor and most vulnerable (SDG goal 1.3) and to empower and promote social inclusion (SDG goal 10.2). - The activities implemented have made the following contributions, considering the theory of change designed for this programme: - o The support for the settlement and functioning of the Provincial Boards helped to improve the early childhood public policies, which were designed from a cross sectoral approach, based on evidence, with defined goals and the estimation of the budgetary resources needed for their implementation and from a human rights, intercultural and equity perspective. - The systematization and documentation of innovative experiences will contribute to their replica in new contexts. - The generation of evidence through studies and other tools (such as surveys) allow better planning and management of early childhood and care policies.
-Specifically, the timely production of evidence on the impacts of the COVID-19 helped to inform public policies decision-making and identify new necessary actions that the JP could promote, such as the training of care workers about the socio-emotional effects of the pandemic on children. - The training activities helped to strengthen the skills of workers, management teams of educational and care centres and government officials (for example from the National Council for Social Policies Coordination and the Ministry of Women, Genders and Diversity). - The improvement at the national and subnational level in the information systems on education and care services and the tools used to collect information allows for more complete and regular data on the supply of services, while promoting the use of information sources already available. - Overall, the implemented activities contributed to improving the supply and quality of early childhood education and care centres, the labor conditions of early childhood care workers; and reducing gender gaps related to the distribution of responsibilities on care as well as the possibilities of women to access to the labor market.
+In this way, it was intended to contribute to full and productive employment for all (SDG goal 8,5), and to amplify the coverage of social protection systems and measures, so that they reach the poor and most vulnerable (SDG goal 1.3) and to empower and promote social inclusion (SDG goal 10.2). - The activities implemented have made the following contributions, considering the theory of change designed for this programme: - The support for the settlement and functioning of the Provincial Boards helped to improve the early childhood public policies, which were designed from a cross sectoral approach, based on evidence, with defined goals and the estimation of the budgetary resources needed for their implementation and from a human rights, intercultural and equity perspective. - The systematization and documentation of innovative experiences contributes to their replica in new contexts. - The generation of evidence through studies and other tools (such as surveys) allowed better planning and management of early childhood and care policies.
+Specifically, the timely production of evidence on the impacts of the COVID-19 helped to inform public policies decision-making and identify new necessary actions that the JP could promote, such as the training of care workers about the socioemotional effects of the pandemic on children.

+- The training activities helped to strengthen the skills of workers, management teams of educational and care centres and government officials (for example from the National Council for Social Policies Coordination and the Ministry of Women, Genders and Diversity). - The improvement at the national and subnational level in the information systems on education and care services and the tools used to collect information allowed for more complete and regular data on the supply of services, while promoting the use of information sources already available. - Overall, the implemented activities contributed to improving the supply and quality of early childhood education and care centres, and have provided elements towards the improvement of labor conditions of early childhood care workers.
+On the same time, it contributed to putting in evidence the gender gaps related to the distribution of responsibilities on care as well as the possibilities of women to access to the labor market, to advance towards its reduction.